 “Demand Responsive Transit” (“DRT”) shall mean shared use transit service operating in response to calls from passengers or their agents to the transit operator, who schedules a vehicle to pick up the passengers to transport them to their destinations.
 The vehicles do not operate over a fixed route or on a fixed schedule.
 Sometimes known as Dial-a-Ride.

+“Difficult to Develop Area” (DDA): shall have the meaning defined in IRC Section 42, which defines a DDA as an area designated by the Secretary of HUD that has high construction, land, and utility costs relative to the Area Median Gross Income (AMGI).
+DDAs are designated annually as updated income and FMR data are made public.
+See HUD map for reference: www.huduser.gov/portal/sadda/sadda_qct.html

+“Displacement” shall be defined as occurring when a person moves from a property as a direct result of the acquisition, rehabilitation or demolition of a project, except under certain circumstances, as defined under federal regulations [49 CFR 24.2(a)(9)].
+Exceptions include situations in which a person:

+is not required to relocate permanently as a direct result of the project,

+has been permanently relocated to a comparable unit, including a comparable unit at another site

+is an unlawful occupant, or has been evicted for cause, or

+qualifies for other exceptions as identified under 49 CFR 24.2(a)(9)

 “Elderly” shall mean housing (i) intended for, and solely occupied by, persons age 62 or older; or (ii) intended and operated for occupancy by at least one person age 55 years or older per unit, and at least

-80% of units within the Project are so occupied, when such housing also provides Elderly Services, as defined herein; or (iii) provided for under any state or federal program that HUD has determined is specifically designed and operated to assist elderly persons (as defined in the state or federal program).
+80% of units within the Project are so occupied,; or (iii) provided for under any state or federal program that HUD has determined is specifically designed and operated to assist elderly persons (as defined in the state or federal program).

-“Elderly Services” shall mean two or more of the following: social and recreational programs, continuing education, information and counseling, recreation, homemaker, outside maintenance and referral services, an accessible physical environment, emergency and preventive health care programs, congregate dining facilities, transportation to facilitate access to social services and facilities available to them.
+“Eligible Basis” Building or development costs that are eligible for tax credits.
+In general, it includes the adjusted basis of a residential building, including amenities and common areas, but not including land.

+“Equity Gap Method” is a method for calculating the tax credits needed to make a project feasible, in keeping with federal requirement that the Tax Credit allocation to any project must not exceed the amount necessary to assure project feasibility [26 USC 42(m)(2)(D)].
+The calculation starts with total project costs, subtracts debt and other financing to arrive at the amount of equity needed from tax credits.
+The Tax Credit amount is derived from the tax credit equity calculation, based on the expected price, or net cent raise, of the credits.

 "Extended Use Agreement" shall mean the agreement executed by and between the Authority and the Owner, which is binding upon the Owner and all successors to the Owner, and which requires that the Project comply with the requirements of Section 42, the QAP, the Application and the Authority.

 "Extended Use Period" means the period beginning with the first day of the Compliance Period and ending on the date which is 15 years after the end of the Compliance Period unless otherwise indicated in the Extended Use Agreement or unless terminated in accordance with the Extended Use Agreement.